Catchphrase (British game show): "The Tail Wagging The Dog" (2019)

-On another celebrity edition featuring the Bonus Catchphrase, which was originally broadcast on 12 January 2019, the first selected square revealed an animation of a dog's head shaking very vigorously with a large grin on its face and hanging in the air.
-This caused the same reaction for the audience of this episode while the contestants and host Stephen Mulhern grimaced at this picture as it was revealed in a very humorous looking way.
+On another celebrity edition featuring the Bonus Catchphrase, which was originally broadcast on 12 January 2019 on ITV, the first selected square revealed an animation of a dog's head shaking very vigorously with a large grin on its face and hanging in the air.
+This caused the same reaction for the audience of this episode while the contestants and host Stephen Mulhern grimaced at this picture as it was revealed in a very humorous looking sort of way.

 Theme music

 Catchphrases original theme tune and incidental music were composed by television composer Ed Welch, whose original version of the theme was used for the TVS incarnation of the show, until 28 October 1994.
 It was also used on Family Catchphrase in 1994.

 The show returned on 4 November 1994 with a brand new look and now being produced by Action Time for Carlton Television.
 The show's theme and incidental music was re-tuned, and was composed by Simon Etchell whose version was used from 1994 to 1999, with some slight alterations made in late 1998.

 From 2000 to 2002, a third version of the Catchphrase theme music was used.
-It was a re-mixed and "jazzed-up" version of the previous theme, composed by Simon Etchell and was used alongside a revamped title sequence followed by a new studio set.
+It was a re-mixed and "jazzed-up" version of the previous theme, composed by Simon Etchell and rearranged by Tim Laws and was used alongside a revamped title sequence followed by a new studio set with animations designed by Sam Bailey with storyboards beginning with John Perkins, art directing by Loraine Marshall and question writing beginning with Mark Holloway and Laura Beaumont.

 From 2013 onward, a fourth version was introduced, based on Ed Welch's original theme and composed by Marc Sylvan and Richard Jacques.
 A new title sequence, logo and studio set was also created for the series.